A magical Christmas holiday in Tallinn

 Estonian food, traditional or modern, changes throughout the year, with each season boasting its own unique flavours.
 At a genuine Estonian Christmas dinner, you'll find roast potatoes and pork, sauerkraut, black pudding with pickled pumpkin, and lingonberry jam.
 Try some of these typical foods at the Christmas market in Tallinn.
 If you're craving something sweet, pop into any shop, café, or wine bar for a hot drink of your choice.
 Of course, mulled wine and hot chocolate are the most popular options — and don't forget the crispy gingerbread cookies!

-For a taste of modern Estonian Christmas food, head over to trendy Kalamaja.
-Lore Bistro, a 2022 MICHELIN Bib Gourmand restaurant, has a special Christmas menu as does Ülo, a stylish, vegetarian-friendly restaurant near Balti Jaam market.
+For a taste of modern Estonian food, head over to trendy Kalamaja for some of the best restaurants in Estonia.
+Lore Bistro, a MICHELIN Bib Gourmand restaurant, is right by the water in the up-and-coming Noblessner area, or stop by Ülo, a stylish, vegetarian-friendly restaurant near Balti Jaam market.

 What to do

-Outdoor enthusiasts can glide across the ice at the rink in Old Town or fly down a hill in a sled at the Song Festival Grounds.
+Glide across the ice at the rink in Old Town or fly down a hill in a sled at the Song Festival Grounds.
 If you can manage to free yourself of Old Town's enchantment, then take in the true winter wonderland that awaits you outside of Tallinn.
-Snowshoe through a bog or see a frozen waterfall — or do both in the same day and get back to the city in time for dinner.
+Snowshoe through a bog or see a frozen waterfall — or do both on the same day and get back to the city in time for dinner.